JkaiPrime/Fastway/README.md

 # Fastway

-An Application to help the user to have acess in a fast manner to the functiolalites of the plataform of Software Express
+An Application to help the user to have acess in a fast manner to the functionalites of the plataform of Software Express

 ## Authors